epwalton/epwalton.github.io/_posts/2022-05-03-dance-style-transitions.md

 What are their key strategies for overcoming the obstacles of dance style transitions?
 And how do we build technology to support the individual dancer during this process?

-{% include figure.html image="../../../../../P3_alignment.png" caption="Dancer D3 displaying the difference of alignment from classical ballet (left) and modern dance (right)" position="center" width="500" height="500"%}
+{% include figure.html image="../../../../../P3_alignment.png" caption="Dancer D3 showing difference of alignment from classical ballet (left) and modern dance (right)" position="center" width="500" height="500"%}

 Most current dance support technologies focus on dancers, teachers or choreographers who are engaged in a single activity.
 We are interested in creating tools that support professional dancers over longer periods of time, as their careers and personal practices evolve.
 We interviewed 12 professional and pre-professional dancers about a critical moment in their careers: the transition to a new dance style.